HewlettPackard/ilo-chef/README.md

 ## iLO Resources

-The following resources are available for usage in your recipes:
+The following resources are available for usage in your recipes.
+We give examples to show how to use each resource, but there are much more detailed examples in the [examples](examples) directory.
+You may also find the [recpies in the cookbook used for testing](spec/fixtures/cookbooks/ilo_test/recipes) helpful as examples.

 ### ilo_bios